AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getStateVectorId(index)

-   Get the id (symbolc name) of a state vector item.
+   Get the id (symbolic name) of a state vector item.

    :param int index: the index of the desired state vector item
    :rtype: str